-Modeling and control of single rotor wind turbines is relatively well described in the literature, see Manwell et al. (2010); Apata and Oyedokun (2020); Barzegar-Kalashani et al. (2023).
-The majority of large single rotor wind turbines have blades with variable pitch, which adds modeling, design and control complexity, as well as increasing the number of failure points.
-Another advantage of multi-rotor wind turbines with smaller rotors is their increased rigidity which can allow for control techniques using stalling or furling to effectively achieve a similar level of power control as a variable pitch turbine.
-Furling for a multi-rotor wind turbine can be achieved by rotating the whole support structure to produce a yaw offset as indicated by ψ in Fig. 1.
-This technique will be used to illustrate an intriguing operation scheme for when the multi-rotor wind turbine needs to limit its power output.
+Modeling and control of single rotor windturbines is relatively well described in the literature, see Manwell et al. (2010); Apata and Oyedokun (2020); Barzegar-Kalashani et al. (2023).
+The majority of large single rotor windturbines have blades with variable pitch, which adds modeling, design and control complexity, as well as increasing the number of failure points.
+Another advantage of multirotor windturbines with smaller rotors is their increased rigidity which can allow for control techniques using stalling or furling to effectively achieve a similar level of power control as a variable pitch turbine.
+This idea will be extended to the multirotor case to illustrate an intriguing operation scheme for when the multirotor windturbine needs to limit its power output.